ROBERT WILLIAM GRESCHKE

 * Employed as an Array Operator for the National Radio Astronomy Observatory, Very Long Baseline Array (VLBA) project in Socorro, New Mexico (February 1998-July 2000).
 The Array Operator controls and monitors the computer systems used to receive and display the continuous stream of monitor data sent by each of the 10 radio telescope antenna station computers, controls the antennas and site auxiliary systems by issuing commands from the array central control computer, monitors and takes corrective action for equipment malfunctions, modifies observing programs as required, maintains observing logs, initiates maintenance callouts, monitors weather conditions at each of the antenna sites, and is responsible for equipment safety.
 Rewrote and updated the monitoring and control software that I wrote as the Chief Operator.

 * Employed as a Seismological Software Engineer/Staff Scientist for the Incorporated Research Institutions for Seismology (IRIS) Program for Array Seismic Studies of the Continental Lithosphere (PASSCAL) (July 2000-present).
 The PASSCAL Instrument Center (PIC) develops software, and maintains the National Science Foundation's pool of portable hardware used for monitoring both artificial/active source, and naturally occurring seismic activity.
 My job is developing, writing and maintaining software applications that are used for monitoring and controlling seismic recording equipment in the field and in the laboratory, and software for field quality control checking of seismic data.
 I also developed and wrote PASSCAL's inventory tracking and shipping system.
-Have travelled to nearly 20 countries as a field technician with PASSCAL equipment on scientific experiments ranging in length from days to months and from Greenland to Antarctica, and using anywhere from a few to thousands of instruments.
+Have travelled to over 20 countries as a field technician with PASSCAL equipment on scientific experiments ranging in length from days to months and from Greenland to Antarctica, and using anywhere from a few to thousands of instruments.